Why is this medication prescribed?

 Histrelin implant may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- bruising, soreness, tingling, or itching at the place where implant was inserted
+- bruising, pain, soreness, tingling, itching, or swelling at or around the place where implant was inserted

 - scarring at the place where implant was inserted